machallboyd/api_takehome/README.md

 Make sure docker is running.
 Docker Desktop can be found at https://www.docker.com/products/docker-desktop/

 Open a Unix terminal.
-On Mac, the the built-in Terminal application qualifies.
+On Mac, the built-in Terminal application qualifies.
 On Windows, a convenient alternative is Windows Subsystem for Linux: https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview

 First, clone this repository into a local directory.
 In a terminal: